woocommerce/grow/packages/github-actions/README.md

 ## Actions list

+All actions involving Node.js are run in v20.

 - [`automerge-released-trunk`](actions/automerge-released-trunk) - Merge `trunk` to `develop` after an extension release
 - [`branch-label`](actions/branch-label) - Set PR labels according to the branch name
 - [`coverage-report`](actions/coverage-report) - Add a clover coverage report as a PR comment